RickeyWard/sprite-sheet-editor/README.md

 - Code architecture decisions guided by AI recommendations

 This project serves as both a functional tool and a case study in AI-driven software development.

+The KTX2 encoding/decoding could not be figured out by AI, so I peeked at the source of https://subquantumtech.com/bu_6x6/ktx2_encode_test/ and got it working, then asked AI to put my working simplified example into the project.

 ## ✨ Features